guillaumebert/integrations-extras/neoload/README.md

 ### Configuration

-The Datadog agent is not needed to use the integration.
-For the detailed instructions on NeoLoad configuration, follow the [NeoLoad documentation][2].
+For detailed instructions on NeoLoad configuration, follow the [NeoLoad documentation][2].
-Additionally, the first time Datadog detects the NeoLoad.Controller.User.Load metric, the NeoLoad integration tile is installed automatically, and the default NeoLoad dashboard is added to your dashboard list.
+When Datadog receives `NeoLoad.*` metrics, the NeoLoad integration tile is installed automatically, and the default NeoLoad dashboard is added to your dashboard list.

 ![NeoLoad Dashboard][7]